 For individuals, as well as teams, timing is everything.
-There are players of the highest distinction who never get to take part and regret it for ever.
+There are players of the highest distinction who never got to take part in the high alter of fottball that is the World Cup and regret it for ever.
 Ryan Giggs and the late George Best spring immediately to mind, while others include Ian Rush and Eric Cantona.

 Here, however, we look back at tournaments through the eyes of those who have had the privilege down the years: three former international footballers, a BBC commentator and an England team administrator tell us about their abiding World Cup memories and the key moments that left an indelible mark on their lives:

 Sir Geoff Hurst

 Sir Geoff is the only player to have scored a hat-trick in a World Cup final – when England won the cup in 1966.
 He played 49 times for England between 1966 and 1972, scoring 24 goals.
 For West Ham he made more than 400 appearances, scoring 180 goals.
 He turned to football management at Chelsea before working in the insurance industry.

 That hat-trick changed my life, but I do have to say I don’t want to talk about it every day and I avoid going out because of it.
 Every new person I meet wants to talk about ‘that’ goal.
 Did it cross the line or not?

 The other day an Arsenal fan said: ‘Well, was it over the line or not?’
 I have a stock answer and asked him: ‘What do the record books show the score was?’
 He said 4-2, so I replied: ‘There’s your answer then.’